arumugaprakash-t/ScrapyAmazon/README.md

 # ScrapyAmazon

-Learning webscraping

-Scraping amazon webpages for book details and store the results in mysql db
+Scraping amazon webpages for Books details and store the book name,author name, price in MySql db